collective/Products.EasyNewsletter/README.txt

 * Removed deprecated IndexItererator from NewsletterTemplateWidget.pt
 * Fixed bug in HTML parser, images with relative link are parsed properly
 * Fixed bug in sending mechanism
+* Added workflow subsciber for sending an issue

 1.1 (branch for Plone 4, 2010-02-19)
 ------------------------------------